 6 Benefits of Neem & Tulsi Soap

-Neem is a plant growing in South Asia (mainly Sri Lanka, Burma and India) and has been used for thousands of years.
-In many villages of India the streets are lined with neem trees.
-Considered sacred and god-like, many villagers worship the trees as a god.
-The trees serve multiple purposes by giving shelter from the heat, the leaves as a cure for skin rashes, and the twigs for toothpaste.
-Recent research has even found that neem can be a preventive measure for prostate cancer.
+Neem is a plant that originated in South Asia (mainly Sri Lanka, Burma and India) and has been used for thousands of years.
+The neem tree, known formally as azadirachta indica, is a member of the mahogany family.
+In many villages of India the streets are lined with neem trees, and are considered sacred.
+The trees serve multiple purposes by giving shelter from the heat, the leaves as a natural remedy for skin rashes, and even things like using the twigs for toothpaste.

 6 Benefits for Using Neem and Tulsi Soap:

-- Acts as an anti-bacteria clearing up skin rashes, eczema and ache
+1. Acts as an antibacterial clearing up skin irritations and acne.

-- Lathers well and leaves the skin moisturized
+4. Lathers well and leaves the skin moisturized.

 In the same vain, bar soaps can be too dehydrating for some.
 And while this will produce a fluffy lather, it won’t come at the cost of your skin barrier (as some soaps and surfactants will do).
 Instead the soap hydrates the skin, thanks to the neem’s ability to help the skin’s water retention.
 You also have additional hydration help if you opt for an option with aloe, as the plant is deeply hydrating.

 Many people, especially now-a-days, are on the hunt for minimal-ingredient products in an effort to pare back their routines.
 This offers just that, as we’ve noted many of the options out there are just two natural ingredients.
 And when they do have additional ingredients, it’s most commonly the equally as impressive aloe vera.

 With bar soaps, you tend to get more bang from your buck.
 Some bars cost as little as $2 and can last for several weeks, whereas traditional liquid soaps or washes tend to get used up more quickly.
 And buying less product doesn't just make your wallet happy; it means less packaging, energy, and resources in the supply chain.